fgui/fgui.github.io/clojure-test.md

 C-c C-t C-p cider-run-project-tests
 ```

-#assertions for throwables
+## notes on assertions for throwables

 There are 2 special assertions for Throwables.

-`is` behave differently base on the first symbol of the list being given.
+*throw?* and *throw-with-msg?* are not functions or macros or special forms but just symbols being processed by the *is* macro.
-That means that `throw?` and `throw-with-msg?` are not functions or macros or special forms but just symbols being processed by the is macro.
+*is* behave differently base on the first symbol of the list being given.

 This may confuse some IDEs that expect this symbols to be functions or macros or special forms.